 Yankee Barn Homes does not recommend that our owners act as their own general contractors.

 SIP’s, or Structural Insulated Panels, are manufactured composite panels used in the construction industry.
 They are a sandwiched panel with a core of polystyrene or polyurethane foam between two layers or OSB (Oriented Stand Board/ Particle Board), or drywall.
 Yankee Barn roof panels are a patent pending system based on efficiency and ease of construction.
-The roof panels begin with 2×6 or 2×8 conventional framing to meet building code standards.
+The roof panels begin with 2×10 or 2×12 conventional framing to meet building code standards.
 Individual parts of the panel are fastened with nails rather than with a chemical bond or adhesive, as SIP’s are constructed, to maintain structural integrity.
-We use a rigid foam insulation with a very high insulation value.
+We use a rigid foam insulation which provides the highest attainable R-value per inch of thickness (R-55.3 -66.5).
 Each panel incorporates two criss-crossing layers of insulation to reduce thermal breaks and heat loss.
 Built into the panel design is a full width roof vent space to assure a cold roof deck, as required by many shingle manufacturer’s warranties.
 This air space also helps to minimize ice dams and prolongs the shingle life.
 Yankee Barn’s roof panels are more forgiving during installation.

 The Yankee Barn Homes exterior walls are structural and designed to carry the roof loads at the eaves, as part of our Building System, and they meet or exceed all national and local building codes.
-The Yankee Barn wall is framed using conventional 2×6 studs and 5/8″ CDX plywood, and come with most windows installed.
+The Yankee Barn wall is framed using conventional 2×6 studs and 5/8″ Zip® sheathing, and come with most windows installed.
 Our standard wall is insulated within the stud bays with 4″ of solid polyisocyanurate foam, leaving an air space of 1 1/2″ to the inside for wiring chases.
-We leave the bottom 4″ of the blue-board off at the first floor level to facilitate the wiring as well.
 By building our own panels, we can offer a complete wall system with windows as well as having a wall which is very easy to wire for electricity.
 The wall panels come larger than SIP’s; they can easily be trimmed or modified; they install quickly and you can hang cabinetry without extra bracing.

 Yankee Barn uses a system of joinery over 1000 years old called Half Lap Joinery.
 Picture the way bricks are overlapped and laid in a chimney; one brick is half lapped over another.
 This joinery system is known for its great strength and for its ease and cost efficiency of fabrication and assembly.
 Because of these simpler connections, our frame can be assembled by a general carpentry crew without the need for a specialized joinery crew.
 When completed the half lap joints offer a more attractive look with clean, simple lines.
 Mortise and tenon joinery is significantly more labor intensive to cut and assemble, and all of the workmanship disappears from view after installation.